Computer shogi: XBoard/WinBoard

 XBoard/WinBoard is another GUI that supports shogi and other chess variants including western chess and xiangqi.
 Shogi support was added to WinBoard in 2007 by H.G.
 Muller.
 WinBoard uses its own protocol (Chess Engine Communication Protocol) to communicate with engines, but can connect to USI engines through the UCI2WB adapter.
 Engines that can natively support WinBoard protocol are Shokidoki, TJshogi, GNU Shogi and Bonanza.
 Unlike Shogidokoro, WinBoard is free/libre and open source, and also available for the X Window System as XBoard (for Linux and Mac systems).

-A number of Shogi variants, such as Chu Shogi and Dai Shogi, are playable against AI using a forked version of Winboard.
-Included engines are: Shokidoki, which can play the smaller variants with drops (i.e. Minishogi); and HaChu, a large Shogi variant engine designed for playing Chu Shogi and has improved in strength over time.
+A number of Shogi variants, such as chu shogi and dai shogi, are playable against AI using a forked version of Winboard.
+Included engines are: Shokidoki, which can play the smaller variants with drops (i.e. Minishogi); and HaChu, a large Shogi variant engine designed for playing chu shogi that has improved in strength over time.